xqh180110910537/DDHA-Net/README.md

 # DDHA-Net
 We evaluate our method on [IDRiD](https://ieee-dataport.org/open-access/indian-diabetic-retinopathy-image-dataset-idrid) ,[DDR](https://github.com/nkicsl/DDR-dataset), and [HQCDR](https://github.com/xqh180110910537/HQCDR).
-The dataset we pre-process based on preprocessing operations and mmseg requirements is at x.
+You need to preprocess the dataset according to process_image.py and MMsegmentation's demand.

 First, you should set folds as follows :
 ```